Scripterra/tuto-table-scroll/README.md

 <img alt="table-scroll-tree.png" src="https://github.com/user-attachments/assets/8be1e7ed-c24c-47bb-bad6-c204450426d9" width="400px"/>

-In ordre to display the children of the `HeaderTop`, `HeaderLeft` and `Grid`, we have to configure the `ScrollContainers` to take as much place as possible.
+In order to display the children of the `HeaderTop`, `HeaderLeft` and `Grid`, we have to configure the `ScrollContainers` to take as much space as possible.
 In the Editor, selecting a `ScrollContainer`, clicking on ![image](https://github.com/user-attachments/assets/a21d318b-095c-4c6a-a4d7-d0cd22f03912) "Sizing settings for a children of a Container node" and setting:
 - `ScrollTop` Horizontal alignment to `Fill` and `Expand`.
 - `ScrollLeft` Vertical alignment to `Fill` and `Expand`.